Hélène de Beauvoir

 When Hélène de Beauvoir lived in Goxwiller, a village near Strasbourg, she became president of the center for battered women.
 She continued painting until she was 85.
-Her paintings were related to feminist philosophy and women's issues.
+Many of her paintings were related to feminist philosophy and women's issues.

+In January 2025, art dealer Amar Singh staged the first UK solo exhibition of Hélène de Beauvoir's work at Amar Gallery.
+Harper's Bazaar writing about the exhibition stated "The show offers a mere glimpse through the keyhole of her expansive artistry, but it’s the most we’ve ever seen of de Beauvoir in this country: jewel-like landscapes, teetering on the brink of abstraction; canvases smeared with energy and passion."